 How to Package Different Types of Refuse

-When packaging your refuse for curbside collection, please note the following:
+When preparing your material for curbside collection, please note the following:

 - The refuse collector is not allowed to reach into any container to dislodge contents.

-- The weight of any refuse bag or bundled item cannot exceed 40 pounds, yard waste containers cannot exceed 50 pounds, and trash containers must be packaged according to the standards below.
+- The weight of any refuse bag/can or bundled item cannot exceed 40 pounds, yard waste cans cannot exceed 50 pounds.

-- Undersized containers (20 gallons and under) will be considered expendable and may be thrown out with the regular rubbish.
+- Rubbish and yard waste containers can only be 20 - 32 gallon (maximum size) or for rubbish only in 20 - 30 gallon plastic bags.
+Undersized containers (20 gallons and under) may be considered expendable and may be thrown out with the rubbish.

 Excluded Curbside Items